|

 brick-yard.

-off to Mr. E. Hulton, of Manchester, on a short lease.
-The house, notwithstanding its eastern
+present let off to Mr. E. Hulton, of Manchester, on a short lease.
+The house, notwithstanding

-aspect, is beautifully situated, with a view over a lovely lawn guarded by an avenue of some of
+its eastern aspect, is beautifully situated, with a view over a lovely lawn guarded by an avenue

-the finest trees in the whole Fylde district.
-All around are well-grown beech, sycamore, elm,
+of some of the finest trees in the whole Fylde district.
+All around are well-grown beech,

-and oak trees, giants of a century's growth.
-To the north-west and west, the house is sheltered
+sycamore, elm, and oak trees, giants of a century's growth.
+To the north-west and west, the

-by a belt of well- grown timber, and admission to the precincts is gained by three inner lodges,
+house is sheltered by a belt of well- grown timber, and admission to the precincts is gained by

 Estate Magazine, August 1906 by F. H. Purchas